Stevie Nicks: Since 2014: 24 Karat Gold: Songs from the Vault and future endeavors

 On July 9, 2017, Nicks performed at the British Summer Time festival in Hyde Park in London, supporting Tom Petty and the Heartbreakers.
 She later performed "Stop Draggin' My Heart Around" with Petty as part of the Heartbreakers' set, in what would turn out to be their final performance of the song together before Tom Petty's death in October 2017.

 In April 2018, Lindsey Buckingham was fired from Fleetwood Mac, following disagreements with Nicks and Mick Fleetwood.
 Nicks helped recruit his replacements, Mike Campbell of Tom Petty and the Heartbreakers and Neil Finn of Crowded House.
 This reworked lineup embarked on a world tour entitled An Evening with Fleetwood Mac in 2018–2019.

 In April 2019, Nicks was elected to the Rock and Roll Hall of Fame.
-She became the first woman to be inducted twice, once as a member of Fleetwood Mac and as a solo artist.
+She became the first woman to be inducted twice, once as a member of Fleetwood Mac and once as a solo artist.

 In September 2020, Nicks released a live album and concert film, with recordings from the 24 Karat Gold Tour (2016–2017), directed by Joe Thomas.
 On October 9, 2020, Nicks released her first new music in six years.
 The official video accompanying the track "Show Them the Way" was directed by Cameron Crowe.

-In December 2020, music publishing company Primary Wave bought an 80% stake of Nicks song catalog.
+In December 2020, music publishing company Primary Wave bought an 80% stake of Nicks' song catalog.
 The Wall Street Journal valued the deal at US$100 million.

 On May 27, 2021, Stevie Nicks was one of the headliners of the 2021 Shaky Knees Music Festival in Atlanta, Georgia.
-In August 2021 Nicks cancelled her five planned 2021 solo appearances due to concern about catching COVID-19.
+In August 2021, Nicks canceled her five planned 2021 solo appearances due to concern about catching COVID-19.

-On August 31, 2022, the virtual band Gorillaz announced the tracklist of their upcoming album Cracker Island.
-Stevie Nicks was listed among their collaborators, featuring on the album's second track "Oil."

-In September 2022, Nicks released a cover of "For What It's Worth", a protest song written in 1966 by Stephen Stills and recorded by Buffalo Springfield.
-She said on social media that the song was still relevant and had a lot to say, and she wanted to interpret it through the eyes of a woman.
+Nicks appeared on the track "Oil" on the 2023 Gorillaz album Cracker Island.

+Nicks sang "What Has Rock and Roll Ever Done for You" with Dolly Parton on her Rockstar album in 2023.

+On September 27, 2024, Nicks released a new song called "The Lighthouse".
+Nicks wrote the song with Magnus Birgersson and Vincent Villuis to promote women's rights.
+Nicks appeared as a featured vocalist on a cover of Ron Sexsmith's "Maybe This Christmas" on the charity Christmas album A Philly Special Christmas Party, released on November 22, 2024.